Oliver-RC/collection-of-crafts/README.md

   - [CSS](https://en.wikipedia.org/wiki/CSS)

  ### Frameworks, Libraries & Programs Used
-  - Balsamiq(https://balsamiq.com/): used to create the wireframe during the design process.
+  - Balsamiq: used to create the wireframe during the design process.
   - Gitpod: used for writing the code and using the command line to commit and push to GitHub.
   - Git: used for version control through the gitpod terminal to commit to Git and push to GitHub.
   - GitHub: used to store the projects code after being pushed from Git.
 Used to host repository.